marmust/ULTRANET/README.md

 HOW TO RUN:

-    Change anything you want in the config.py file, things are as follows:
+    Change anything you want in the config.py file, they work are as follows:

         SENSOR_MODULES: